It’s a Scorcher, Part 2

 “Need help now,” came the guttural response.
 Along with a meaty finger pointed at Gale’s chest.
 A finger, he had no doubt, which could flick him into the future if it so desired.

-Cynthia had reverted back into her teenaged self and was sulking in a corner, glaring at the troll.
+Cynthia had reverted back to her teenaged self and was sulking in a corner, glaring at the troll.
 Gale’s mind did some mental gymnastics and decided that the risk of angering the troll was greater than the risk of annoying Cynthia.
 The rest of Gale concurred, except for the small part of his brain that was too busy gibbering in fear to weigh in on the survey.

 “Why don’t you tell me your, ah, problem and we can set an appointment Mr….ah?”
 He looked at the troll, letting the expectant pause linger between them.
 The troll stared back at Gale with dull eyes, not understanding the pregnant pause.